the-main-thing/array-vs-set/README.md

-TLDR: for lists less than 16 items arrays are faster than sets
+TLDR: for lists with length less than 16 (in some cases 25 or even more) arrays are faster than sets